Luke0133/The-Assembly-Gauntlet/README.md

 Please, be respectful and use this as research purposes and/or individual purposes.
 Remember that copying codes from public projects for public means is considered ***plagiarism***.

+There is a .txt in the game directory teaching how to play

 # Context
 Gauntlet (1985 - Atari) is a fantasy-themed hack-and-slash arcade developed and producted by Atari Games.
 Our job in this project was to recreate (with artistic liberty) this game using the Assembly RISC-V language.
 The main objective was to implement the following:
 - [Graphics interface](#graphics-interface) (Bitmap Display, 320×240, 8 bits/pixel);